 There are some options to choose from when you go jungle trekking in the Sinharaja Forest:

-Choosing a guide:
+Choosing a Guide:

 There are two options:

-– you either opt for the guide at your accommodation;
+– You either opt for the guide at your accommodation;

-– or get a guide at the entrance gate.
+– Or get a guide at the entrance gate.

 Costs: